3drobotics/solodevguide/book/video.md

 gst-launch tvsrc device=/dev/video0 ! mfw_ipucsc ! ... <h246 encoder>
 ```

-The `mfw_ipucsc` pipeline leverages iMX6 drivers to transform the video into a planer (YUV) colorspace, making it suitable for encoding as h264 or further processing.
+The `mfw_ipucsc` pipeline uses iMX6 drivers to transform the video into a planer (YUV) colorspace, making it suitable for encoding as h264 or further processing.

 Creating multiple video processing endpoints requires the kernel-level driver `v4l2loopback`, which creates video devices that echo their video input as video output.
 To activate this driver: